 The buildup to the grand opening will determine if it is a success or not.
 The following steps will prepare your restaurant for the big event:

 - Assemble and distribute professional press kits that include sample menus, chef biographies, the owner’s culinary philosophy and a well-written press release to publicize the event.

-- Offer private tours and interviews to influential media figures.
+- Stage private tastings and interviews to influential media figures.

 Create a Website and Advertising Strategy

 Local diners increasingly get information about restaurants online, so develop a website and online marketing strategy to brand the restaurant and establish professional authority.
 You should do this well in advance so that your website has enough traffic to promote the event.
 Restaurants open without customers unless they advertise to a receptive audience based on location, culinary preferences or demographic profile.
 Using targeted ads online, outdoor signs and ads in local media will optimize your grand opening marketing campaign.